kubernetes/website/docs/concepts/configuration/manage-compute-resources-container.md

 ## Meaning of CPU

-Limits and requests for CPU are measured in cpus.
+Limits and requests for CPU resources are measured in *cpu* units.
 One cpu, in Kubernetes, is equivalent to:

 - 1 AWS vCPU